International Transgender Day of Remembrance

 In the face of a cisdominant culture that enforces false narratives to keep trans women marginalized, it is imperative we make our voices heard.
 I’ve written about this before, and I believe it is an essential process for dismantling cissupremacy.
 The most important voices to be heard are our dead, and the responsibility for those voices lies with those of us who are still alive.
 Not for cis culture to consume, not even for ourselves, but for these women who are no longer with us; By giving them dignity we give ourselves dignity, and demand it from a culture which withholds it from us.
 Even if it is only knowing their name or a tiny bit of their story, it gives back to them some of the humanity their killers took.

 Although cisdominant media inevitably focuses on the murders of these women, pieces of the stories of their lives nonetheless get through.
 This is how she died is supplanted for brief moments by This is how she lived.
 Amplify that.
 Know the stories of their lives, and tell the stories of your own.
 Not just on November 20th, but every day.

-Please take the time today to post about the Transgender Day of Rememberence on your Facebook, Twitter, or MySpace.
+Please take the time today to post about the Transgender Day of Remembrance on your Facebook, Twitter, or Tumblr.
 Take the time to read the stories of the victims of violence.
 And, finally, take the time to see what you can do to help work towards increasing acceptance of transgender individuals in your life and in your community.